Donor stewardship is critical if you want to be able to keep your current donors giving (and who doesn’t?).

 Now, when the rubber meets the road, what does good stewardship look like?
 And does it have to take up all your time?

 Here are 8 ways to steward your donors in very manageable ways.

 1. Newsletters (either print or email).
-Staying in touch with donors is critical and a newsletter is a great way to do that.
+Staying in touch with donors is critical and an engaging donor newsletter is a great way to do that.
 Include great content that warms their heart and is relevant to them.

 2. Website.
 It must be interesting and regularly updated.
 You might include photos and video of your programs in action so donors can see what their gift is making possible.

 3. Non-ask event.
 Also called a stewardship event, this can be a great way to share with lots of donors at once and give them an update on what’s happening in your programs.

 4. Breakfast or lunch meetings.
 Get face-to-face with your donors and tell them what’s happening.
 Answer their questions and thank them personally.

 5. Personal phone calls.
 Call them to thank them and give them an update.
 If they’re busy or not in your geographic area, a phone call can be a great way to steward a donor.

 6. Participatory event.
 Invite them to get involved in an event that benefits your nonprofit, like a walk-a-thon or restaurant week.
 These low-risk, low-entry events can be a great way for them to take the next step with you.